MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/customize-customer-360-page.md

 ## All activities

-This form section displays the case and customer related activities in the form a timeline.
-You can create quick notes based on the discussion with the customer.
-Also, filter the timeline to view based on the Customer activities, Case activities, and Conversation activities.
+The **All activities** form (card) shows the case-related and customer-related activities in the form a timeline.
+You can create quick notes based on your discussion with the customer.
+You can also filter the timeline by customer activities, case activities, and conversation activities.

 > [!div class="nextstepaction"]
 > [Next topic: How to modify the position or alignment of the section](how-modify-position-alignment-form-section-customer360.md)